christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 ---

-# Part 2: The Asii Foundation & Satrapy System
+# Part 2: The Aryan Foundation & Satrapy System

 ## Chapter 2: The Four Tribes of the Saka Confederation